salma-emara/aps105-book/textbook/chapters/chapter04-loops/debugging-loops.md

 ## Debugging a program with a loop

+{{ video_embed | replace("%%VID%%", "eviO1AYRgoU")}}

 The following is a code to print a pattern of stars.
 The code is shown below.
 Download {download}`triangle-with-bugs.c <../../code/chapter04/triangle-with-bugs/triangle-with-bugs.c>` to debug the program yourself.

 ```{code-block} c
 #include <stdio.h>